microsoft/azuredevopslabs/labs/azuredevops/packagemanagement/readme.md

 1. Press **Ctrl+Shift+B** to build the project.
 In the next task we'll use **NuGet.exe** to generate a NuGet package directly from the built project, but it requires the project to be built first.

-1. Return to the browser and click **Download NuGet + VSTS Credential Provider**.
+1. Return to the browser and click **Download NuGet + Credential Provider**.
 Extract the zip somewhere you can easily access.

     ![](images/018.png)